Azure/Avere/docs/start_stop.md

 **Restart a stopped cluster:**

     vfxt.py --cloud-type azure --from-environment --start --resource-group GROUPNAME --admin-password PASSWORD --instances INSTANCE1_ID INSTANCE2_ID INSTANCE3_ID ...

+Because the cluster is stopped, you must pass instance identifiers to specify the cluster nodes.

 **Destroy a cluster:**

     vfxt.py --cloud-type azure --from-environment --destroy --resource-group GROUPNAME --admin-password PASSWORD --management-address ADMIN_IP

-This example works for a running cluster; if the cluster is stopped you must pass instance identifiers to specify the cluster nodes.

 The option ``--quick-destroy`` can be used if you do not want to write changed data from the cluster cache.